Amar-Jadhav-004/Python_Practice/README.md

 # Python_Practice

-This Repository all the Python Programs that i have practiced so far.
+This Repository contains all the Python Programs that i have practiced so far.